Nat3z/OpenGameInstaller/web/src/pages/docs/guide/downloading.md

 > [!INFO]
 > Requires a TorBox account and active subscription.
 [Get a subscription with my link here](https://torbox.app/subscription?referral=e5b6cae9-f8b7-4f6a-823f-9db2b89cd37a).

+### Premiumize

+To use Premiumize as a torrenting client, you need to set your Premiumize API key in the settings.
+Make sure it's selected as the client in `Settings > General`.
+Afterwards, go to `Settings > Torrent Clients` and [set the API key to your Premiumize key found on this link.](https://premiumize.me/account)

+> [!INFO]
+> Requires a Premiumize account and active subscription.
+[Get a subscription with my link here](https://premiumize.me/account).

 ### Real-Debrid

 To use Real-Debrid as a torrenting client, you need to set your Real-Debrid API key in the settings.
 Make sure it's selected as the client in `Settings > General`.
 Afterwards, go to `Settings > Torrent Clients` and [set the API key to your Real-Debrid key found on this link.](https://real-debrid.com/apitoken)